nrfconnect/sdk-nrf/samples/wifi/ble_coex/README.rst

    :local:
    :depth: 2

-The Bluetooth LE coexistence sample demonstrates coexistence between Wi-Fi® and Short Range (SR) radios in 2.4 GHz frequency.
+The Bluetooth LE coexistence sample demonstrates coexistence between Wi-Fi® and Bluetooth LE radios in 2.4 GHz frequency.
 The sample documentation includes details of test setup used, build procedure, test procedure and the results obtained when the sample is run on the nRF7002 DK.

 Requirements